• Skip to main content

 Average House Price: £181,000

 Just to the east of Cardiff the separate small city of Newport is just 16 minutes away by train.
-It has seen lots of regeneration in recent years and is considered up and coming.
+It has seen lots of regeneration in recent years and is considered up-and-coming.
 While prices have risen it’s still good value compared to Cardiff.

 Yields are 3-4% across most central Newport postcodes.